quicwg/multipath/draft-ietf-quic-multipath.md

 Endpoints use Destination Connection ID Sequence Number field in PATH_STATUS frame to identify which path state is going to be changed.
 Notice that PATH_STATUS frame can be sent via a different path.

-If all available path are marked as "standby", no guidance is provided about which path should be used preferably.
+An Endpoint MAY ignore the PATH_STATUS frame if it would make all the paths unavailable in a single connection.

 ## Path Close